 We have all heard the phrase- “it takes all kinds of people to make the world go round.”
 Everyone is different- be it nature or nurture so it goes without saying that the way we all learn and process information will be different as well.
 Here I will be highlighting the Kinesthetic Learning Style.
 It is one of 4 from Neil Fleming’s VARK Learning Style Model.
-The other 3 learning styles are Visual, Auditory, and Reading Learners.
-If you haven’t already taken my quiz to see what kind of learner your kid falls into- Take the Quiz here and come back to read more!
-(Until my quiz is up and ready check out the VARK Questionaire).
+The other 3 learning styles are Visual, Auditory, and Reading/ Writing Learners.
+If you haven’t already taken my quiz to see what kind of learner your kid falls into-Take the Learning Style for Kids Quiz hereand come back to read more!
 Kinesthetic Learning Style for Kids- Everything You Need to Know will help you think of some creative ways to use their learning style to help them learn better!

 I have been, or can be if you click on a link and

 make a purchase, compensated via a cash payment, gift, or something else of